Wintellect/MSLearn/Introduction to Git/includes/10-summary.md

 1. What is the purpose of a pull request?
 	- To pull changes from a remote repo to a local repo
-	- To sync a local repo with someone else's local repo
+	- To merge changes made in a local branch into the local "master" branch
 	- To give others a chance to review your changes before merging
 	- To notify others that "master" has been updated